ArupAus/lunchtimepython/Session3/session_3_problems.md

 ["cat", "dog", "elephant", "pig", "zebra"]
 ```

-*NOTE:* Try not to mutate lists with functions in the future.
+*NOTE:* Try not to mutate (edit) lists with functions in the future.
 We are just trying to show you how lists work with functions.

 ## Pretty Print